mcartmell/merlion-web/README.md

 # merlion-web

-(work in progress)

-A HTML5/Backbone.js Poker client
+merlion-web is a HTML5/Backbone.js Poker client for [Merlion](https://github.com/mcartmell/merlion).

-# TODO
+It uses:

+* Backbone.js & Underscore.js
+* WebSockets
-* Styling, lots.
+* SASS
-* Change click events to delayEvents
+* Sinatra (sort of)
+* Slim (sort of)

+You can see it in action at http://poker.mikec.me.